Underground Tunnel

 Elon Musk started the company with a $113 million investment of his own money, as well as an initial funding round that included 31 investors.

-Musk has a net worth north of $250 billion and a plethora of private equity and venture capital firms that are fighting to invest in every new funding round.
+Musk has a net worth north of $250 billion and a long list of private equity and venture capital firms lined up to invest in the next funding round.

 All that to say, The Boring Company will probably not need to turn to the public markets to raise capital any time soon.